Boeing Reports Biggest-ever Loss As 737 MAX Grounding Drags On - UrduPoint

 The company has blamed the delay on problems with the engine, which is being built by General Electric.

-Adding to the confused outlook, Boeing pulled its full-year profit forecast due to uncertainty about the MAX.
+Adding to the confused outlook, Boeing has still not updated its full-year profit forecast after withdrawing its targets in April due to uncertainty about the MAX.

 Boeing in April cut production on the MAX to 42 a month from 52, storing planes until the jet is cleared to fly.
 But it has not cut jobs at its Washington state factory.

-The crisis already has rippled through the US economy, hitting industrial output, which feeds into economic growth, and reducing exports which widens the politically-sensitive trade deficit.
+The crisis already has rippled through the US economy, hitting manufacturing output as well as exports, which widens the politically-sensitive trade deficit and could drag on growth.

 Treasury Secretary Steven Mnuchin said Wednesday the MAX is a priority for the White House.